First Time Home Buyer? Here’s What To Look Out For!

 - How many amps is the electrical panel?

 - What material is the roof and when was it last replaced?

 - What kind of heating system is there?

 - Is there a fireplace, and if so, is it a fireplace insert or a fireplace?

 …The list goes on and on!
 If not all of this information is known, don’t panic.
 We can figure it out.
 Together we can work with you to obtain coverage for you.
 However, these are the three absolute must knows: 1) how many amps is the panel, 2) what type of wiring, and 3) is there wood fuel heating in the house?
 If you know these three answers then we can generally get you coverage with the listing details.

 Are You A First Time Home Buyer?
 Contact Campbell & Haliburton Insurance

 - Give Campbell & Haliburton a call at 306-757-0621

 - Send us an email or contact Campbell & Haliburton online

 - If you are comfortable, please stop by our office and we can talk in person.
-We have safety procedures in place, hand sanitizer readily available, Plexiglas in place, and home insurance experts waiting to answer any questions you have.
 We are here for you.